 How long would I like to volunteer for?

 Volunteering abroad can be quite a culture shock.
 Before you commit to anything, consider whether or not you could become homesick or unable to adjust to your surroundings.
-Some other things to think about include if you get travel sick easily, if there are certain foods you dislike or can’t eat, and if you would be okay with only having basic facilities such as restricted water or electricity.
+Some other things to think about include whether you get travel sick easily, if there are certain foods you dislike or can’t eat, and if you would be okay with only having basic facilities such as restricted water or electricity.

 Am I ready for the challenges that will come with volunteering abroad?